 DIVERSE INDUSTRY APPLICATION

 - Measure organic and aqueous samples with minimal to no sample preparation

 - Measure solids, powders, liquids, slurries, gas samples

 - Provide real-time qualitative and quantitative information in seconds

 HOW IT WORKS

 Our simple-to-use, one-click instrumentation uses a laser as the light source.
-The sample is illuminated, and the filtered scattered Raman photons are dispersed onto a CCD detector.
+The sample is illuminated, and the filtered scattered Raman photons are dispersed onto an imaging detector.
 The intensity of the dispersed photons onto the detector are plotted as a spectrum.
 The information-rich spectrum contains unique chemical information to determine both chemical identity and concentration.

 Raman technology is regularly used in research, product development, process development, manufacturing, process control and quality control in many industries; biotech, food and beverage, petrochemical, healthcare, pharmaceuticals, oil and gas industries.

 Raman spectroscopy is a well-established vibrational spectroscopy technique for determining both qualitative and quantitative molecular information from almost any type of sample (e.g. solid, liquid or gas).
 It is highly suitable for real-time process analysis and control applications because it provides direct information, quickly about the chemical bonds that change during reactions or processes.
 A significant advantage of Raman spectroscopy is that no sample preparation is required and the measurements can be carried out conveniently with immersion or stand-off probe technology.